 Check out what we came up with below.

-For those beginning photography, exposure is key to capturing a great image.
+Understanding exposure is the key to capturing a great image.

 Learning how exposure works will help you take control of your camera and take better photos.
-Shutter speed, aperture, and ISO are the elements that combine to create an exposure.
+Shutter speed, aperture, and ISO are the three essential elements that combine to create an exposure.
+Photography is all about balancing these three components.

-The exposure triangle is a great way to remember the three settings.
-Combined, they control the amount of light captured from any scene.
+The exposure triangle is a great way to remember the three settings and how they relate to each other.
+Combined, they control the amount of light your camera captures.

 This will help you understand that changing one setting will require changing the others.
 That is if you photograph the same scene with the same lighting conditions.